ziqingg2/keyboard_synth/README.md

 ## Command-line ASCII Keyboard Synthesizer
-A command-line synthesizer application that uses the ASCII keyboards on a computers as user input.
+A polyphonic command-line synthesizer application that uses the ASCII keyboards on a computers as user input.
 Keys are mapped to notes on a piano.

 To run the program:
 1. type "./build.sh" in your terminal under the current directory of where all the source files are located